 Our History

-In 2020, due to the culmination of its $5+ million capital campaign, the Museum opened its new, contemporary entrance and reimagined courtyard.
-A freshly landscaped pathway now leads visitors from the cultural corridor of South Harrison Street into the Museum’s new Mary Lou McAllister Courtyard.
-The new modern glass A. James and Alice B. Clark Entrance designed by Baltimore, Maryland architects Ziger|Snead, leads visitors into the Saul Atrium Gallery and Museum galleries.
+In 2020, after a $5+ million capital campaign, the Museum opened its new contemporary entrance.
+A freshly landscaped pathway now leads visitors from the cultural corridor of South Harrison Street into the Museum’s Mary Lou McAllister Courtyard.
+The new modern glass A. James and Alice B. Clark Entrance designed by Baltimore, Maryland architects Ziger|Snead, leads into the Saul Atrium.
+In 2023, the Museum changed the name it its Drawing Studio to the McCoy Studio in honor of Catherine McCoy, benefactor of the Museum.

 Our mission is to promote the knowledge, practice, and appreciation of the arts and to enhance cultural life on the Eastern Shore by making the Museum's expanding collection, exhibitions, and broad spectrum of arts programs available to everyone.